sourcegraph/about/handbook/engineering/cloud/index.md

     - Adding your repos with a nice UI flow that leverages the OAuth tokens from signing up with the code host, where you can select repositories easily.
     - Permissions and repo syncing progress is clear to the user and doesn’t take too long.
     - Progress on repo indexing is clear to the user and doesn’t take too long.
-4. Any user or organisation can use Sourcegraph with more than 100k LoC and pay for it.
+4. Sourcegraph Cloud is Generally Available (GA)
     - Abuse protection: API rate limiting, DDoS mitigation, limiting user accounts.
     - Scalable syncing of permissions, repos, changesets.
     - High availability, SLOs, etc.
     - Billing and subscriptions.
+        - Based on size (i.e. GB) of all repositories and selected feature set.

 ## Contact